tanisha-samant/Medical-Insurance-Cost-Predictor/README.md

-# Medical Insurance Cost Prediction
+# Medical Insurance Cost Predictor

 This is a Flask web application that predicts medical insurance costs based on user input.
 It utilizes a pre-trained model, which predicts insurance charges based on various factors such as age, sex, BMI, number of children, smoking status, and region.